The Black Squirrel Home And Garden Walk

 Angela McClinton

-If you know Niagara Falls, NY, at all, this will ring true.
+If you know Niagara Falls, NY, this will ring true.
 It is an old city with deep roots and family ties.
 Steeped in history, it has had its high points and low.
-With grassroots initiatives like the Black Squirrel Home & Garden Walk in its fourth year now, residents are beginning to take back a historic neighborhood packed with homes, majestic ‘old ladies’ built in the 1880s and 1890s.
+With grassroots initiatives like the Black Squirrel Home & Garden Walk in its fourth year, residents are beginning to take back a historic neighborhood packed with homes, majestic “old ladies” built in the 1880s and 1890s.

 Memorial Park is one of the oldest neighborhoods.
-I can imagine if brick and stone could talk, they would shout for joy at the love and new attention they are getting from passionate home renovators and gardeners alike.
+I can imagine that if brick and stone could talk, they would shout for joy at the love and new attention they would get from passionate home renovators and gardeners alike.

 Organizers and Visitors gather around a table on 12th Street during the Walk.